franciscop/react-text/readme.md

 // <p>Goodbye world</p>
 ```

-The `language` prop is optional and will default to the browser language, or to the first language in the dictionary otherwise.
-Normally the language would come from your own code:
+The language would normally be a variable that comes from your own code:

 ```js
 import Text from 'react-text';